TonyBardo/teaching-materials/undergrad-quant/README.md

-# 🎓 Introduction to Quantitative Methods (Undergraduate)
+# 🎓 Undergraduate Quantitative Methods

 Welcome to the companion repository for *Introduction to Quantitative Methods*, an undergraduate course that blends theory, measurement, and applied statistics using R. This course is organized around a semester-long consulting simulation, giving students hands-on experience with real and synthetic survey data.